 Good news.
-Most of WOOD-JOY furniture is pre-assembled.
+Most of our furniture is pre-assembled.
 You will usually only need to perform the final assembly of the larger sections.
-Stacking chairs are all completely pre-assembled.
+Stacking chairs and folding tables are all completely pre-assembled.
 OK, here are the tips.
 Let’s begin with a typical chair for example.

 Tools, etc. needed.

 Scissors and box cutter to remove packaging.
 Be careful not to cut too deeply into boxes.

 Smooth faced hammer to tap in wood dowels.

 Round Bastard File - may be needed to clean out dowel holes.
 After tapping all the sections together, we advise cleaning out all the holes with a round bastard file in order to remove any wood debris left in the holes and for ease of inserting wood dowels.